mapbox/node-pre-gyp/README.md

 Developers can use `node-pre-gyp` to build, package, and publish the binary `.node` C++ module for their package.

-Users can use `node-pre-gyp` to easy install Node.js add-on without needing a source compile.

 ## Why use node-pre-gyp?

 Successful deployment of your module using `node-pre-gyp` will mean: